We just purchased our first home.

 How to Change to the DIY Method

-If you’ve been allowing your mortgage company to escrow your taxes, and you want to switch to the do-it-yourself method, I’m assuming all you’d have to do is call your lender and tell them to stop.
+If you’ve been allowing your mortgage company to escrow your taxes, and you want to switch to the do-it-yourself method, all you’d have to do is call your lender and tell them to stop.
 Be aware, some lenders will require you to have 20% equity before you can do this.
+And some may charge you a fee to do this.

 Does anyone else use this method?
 Is there a way to earn even more interest?
-CDs?
+Peer lending?
 Tell me how you are handling your property taxes.